-20 1 Introduction
+1 Introduction

 Volcanic eruptions that spread out ash over large areas can have tremendous economic consequences, although they are relatively rare compared to other high-impact natural hazards (such as tropical cyclones, storms, etc).
-For instance, the eruption of Eyjafjallajökull in 2010 forced the cancellation of about 100 000 flights and generated a 1.4 billion Euro loss to the airline operators (IATA, 2010).
-Considering the different levels of risks to safety when an aircraft encounters ash, including failure
+For instance, the eruption of Eyjafjallajökull in 2010 forced to cancel about 100 000 flights and generated a 1.4 billion Euro loss to the airline operators (IATA, 2010).
+At that time, predefined procedures during such events were missing as well as the determination of hazardous ash concentration levels used to guide decisions to restrict the airspace (e.g., Bolić and Sivčev, 2011; Alexander, 2013).